 There are two main barriers that make expanding healthy food access to food deserts difficult-start-up costs and the cost of acquiring and selling produce.
-A representative of the Tennessee Grocers & Convenience Store Association explained that a medium sized grocery store (30,000 square feet) would cost a total of \$1.9 million to open.5 This includes \$1,200,000 (\$40 per square foot) to build and equip.
+A representative of the Tennessee Grocers and Convenience Store Association explained that based on estimates provided by grocery store owners, a medium sized grocery store (30,000 square feet) would cost a total of \$1.9 million to open.5 This includes \$1.2 million (\$40 per square foot) to build and equip.
 This could be more or less depending on departments and whether one uses some mix of refurbished or leased equipment.
 Adding inventory would cost on average \$600,000 (\$20 per square foot).
 Training, permits, licenses, supplies, packaging, small wares, signage/décor, and grand opening marketing would add another \$100,000.
-He said that the national chains would spend about \$5,000,000 to open a location.
-Alternatively, Save-a-lot advertises a model for a grocery store with total start-up costs ranging from \$740,000 to \$1,515,000.6 An organization concerned with food access in north Memphis is working to open a small grocery and has said that the project will cost around \$850,000.7 High start-up costs are an issue in part because of the slim margins-forprofit grocery stores typically operate on margins of between 1% and 3%, according to industry representatives.8
+He said that the national chains would spend about \$5 million to open a location.
+Alternatively, Save-A-Lot advertises a model for a grocery store with total start-up costs ranging from \$740,000 to \$1.5 million.6 An organization concerned with food access in north Memphis is working to open a small grocery and said that the project will cost around \$850,000.7 High start-up costs are an issue in part because of the slim margins-forprofit grocery stores typically operate on margins of between 1% and 3%, according to industry representatives.8

 While the primary barrier to opening a grocery store anywhere is start-up costs, the barriers faced by smaller retailers can be different.
-For example, the National Association of Convenience Stores (NACS) reported in 2015 that 62.8% of convenience stores are single-store operators, making bulk purchases difficult.
-Interviews with corner store owners in Pennsylvania and New Jersey found that "owners/managers described many challenging aspects of running a small store, including obtaining high-quality produce at a good price and in small quantities."
+For example, the National Association of Convenience Stores (NACS) reported in 2015 that 62.8% of convenience stores are single-store operators, making bulk purchases difficult.9 Interviews with corner store owners in Pennsylvania and New Jersey found that "owners/managers described many challenging aspects of running a small store, including obtaining high-quality produce at a good price and in small quantities."10

 A Tennessee example of a grocery store that previously served residents of nearby food deserts is Buehler's Market, a long-time fixture in downtown Chattanooga.
 Before 1988, profits were donated to provide housing to senior citizens.
 After the store was purchased in 1988 by a new owner, the store remained profitable but no longer contributed to senior housing.
-Buehler's Market closed in early 2017; according to the owner, the market was still profitable at the time of sale.
-Since the closure of the grocery, the building has remained vacant.
-The costs associated with an increase in property
+Buehler's Market closed in early 2017; according to the owner, the market was still profitable at the time of sale.11 Since the closure of the grocery, the building

-5 Email correspondence with Rob Ikard, President, Tennessee Grocers and Convenience Stores Association, July 23, 2018.
+5 Email correspondence with Rob Ikard, President, Tennessee Grocers and Convenience Store Association, July 23, 2018.